 - Do you have an online prospectus?
 Are there open days for families and learners?

-Open Days for parents / carers of Year 5 students who have a statement and may need specialist provision at secondary school
+Open Days for parents / carers of Year 5 and Year 6 students who have an EHCP and may need specialist provision at secondary level of Education

 - Do you offer outreach to home educating families?